Deep Jump Gaussian Processes for Surrogate Modeling of High-Dimensional Piecewise Continuous Functions: Synthetic Dataset Experiments

 \section{Synthetic Dataset Experiments}

-We assess the performance of DJGP on two simulated examples, comparing against several baseline methods.
-All methods are implemented in Python\footnote{The complete Python codebase—including scripts for benchmark models—is available at \url{https://github.com/crushonyfg/DJGP}.}.
-All experiments are conducted on a workstation equipped with a 13th Gen Intel(R) Core(TM) i7-13700 CPU (2.10~GHz), 32~GB of RAM, and multiple GPUs with a total of 4~GB graphics memory, running a 64-bit Windows~11 operating system.
+We assess the performance of DJGP on two simulated examples, comparing against several baseline methods\footnote{The complete Python codebase—including scripts for benchmark models—is available at \url{https://github.com/crushonyfg/DJGP}.}.
+All methods are implemented in Python~3.
+All experiments are conducted on a workstation equipped with a 13th Gen Intel(R) Core(TM) i7-13700 CPU (2.10\,GHz), 32\,GB of RAM, and an NVIDIA T1000 GPU with 4\,GB VRAM.
 We report both root mean squared error (RMSE) and continuous ranked probability score (CRPS) as evaluation metrics; we favor CRPS over negative log predictive density (NLPD) because of NLPD’s sensitivity to outliers.
 When it compares a Gaussian predictive distribution $\mathcal{N}(\mu_j,\sigma_j^2)$ at the $j$th test site ($j=1,...,J$) with the test response $y_*^{(j)}$, the two metrics are defined as

 where the CRPS is defined by

 with \(\Phi(\cdot)\) and \(\phi(\cdot)\) the standard normal CDF and PDF, respectively.

 \paragraph{Baseline Methods}